-- Create a compelling reason to wake up early.
+- Have a compelling reason to wake up early.
 Why do you want to wake up early?
 To get more work done?
 To get a head start in your day?
 Because you want to be healthier?
 Almost all attempts to wake up early fail because there isn’t a strong enough reason driving this habit change.
-I can personally attest to this – during the days when I want to wake up early just for the sake of it, I failed miserably.
+Back when I just wanted to wake up early for the sake of it, I failed miserably.
 But after I got clear of my real motivations, including because I want to be healthier and I’ve seen how waking earlier makes me more productive, I started to do so successfully.
-If you really want to wake up early, you need to first have a strong reason on why you want to do it.
+If you really want to wake up early, first get clear of why you even want to do it.

 - Cut out the stimulants that affect your sleep schedule, namely caffeine and alcohol.
-These mess around with your sleep and quality of your sleep, which subsequently affects your waking time.
+These mess around with your sleep cycle and the quality of your sleep, which subsequently affects your waking time.

 - Make a transition.
-If you always wake up at 10~11am, it isn’t too realistic to expect that you will immediately wake up at 5am the next day may be a big jolt.
+If you always wake up at 10-11am, waking up immediately at 5am the next day may be a big jolt.
 Start off by improving your waking time by 30 min each day until you reach your goal.

 - Create accountability.
 Share your goal with your friends/family/acquaintances.
 This creates accountability on your end to wake up early.

 - Plan a non-negotiable agenda for the next day.
 This agenda should start right from the point you are supposed to wake up, right till your day ends.
 If you don’t wake up, you will mess up your schedule for the day and end up with a backlog of work at the end.

 - Get a morning call service.
 Examples are Wake Up Land and Wake Up Dialer.
 Or you can ask someone whom you know will be awake at that time to call you.

-- Work on the goal with someone else.
+- Work on the goal with someone.
 If you have a friend who wants to wake up early too, this will give you more motivation to wake up early.
 If you know someone who is an early riser, get inspiration from their lifestyle.